The ultimate guide to your Confluence AI copilot in 2026

 Expert Verified

-Let’s be honest, finding the right answer in your company’s shared drive can feel like a full-time job.
-Your team’s best knowledge is scattered everywhere.
-Confluence is probably a big hub for your important docs, project plans, and all that hard-earned institutional wisdom, but getting that information into the right hands at the right moment is a whole other battle.
+Let's be honest, finding the right answer in your company’s shared drive can feel like a full-time job.
+Your team's best knowledge is scattered everywhere.
+Confluence is a powerful hub for your important docs, project plans, and all that hard-earned institutional wisdom, and getting that information into the right hands at the right moment is key to team success.

 This is where the idea of a "Confluence AI copilot" pops up.
-It promises to act as a smart assistant, digging through all that content for you.
+It acts as a smart assistant, efficiently navigating through all that content for you.
 But what does that really mean?

-This guide will walk you through what a Confluence AI copilot is (and isn’t), look at the different ways to get one, and explore a more powerful, integrated alternative that might just be what you’ve been searching for.
+This guide will walk you through what a Confluence AI copilot is, look at the different ways to get one, and explore how integrated options can make your mature Confluence setup even more effective.

 What is a Confluence AI copilot?

-The term "Confluence AI copilot" gets thrown around a lot, and frankly, it can be confusing because it usually refers to two completely different things.
+The term "Confluence AI copilot" refers to two main ways of interacting with your data.
 Let’s clear that up right now.

-1. The Built-In AI: This is the artificial intelligence that Atlassian has built directly into Confluence, now called Atlassian Intelligence and Rovo.
+1. The built-in AI: This is the artificial intelligence that Atlassian has built directly into Confluence, known as Atlassian Intelligence and Rovo.
 Its job is to help you create, summarize, and find content while you’re already working inside a Confluence page.

-Both of these aim to make your Confluence knowledge easier to use, but they work in very different ways and come with their own unique benefits and some pretty major drawbacks.
-Let’s dig in.
+Both of these aim to make your Confluence knowledge easier to use, offering unique benefits depending on your team's specific workflow needs.
+Let's dig in.

 The native approach: Atlassian Intelligence

-Atlassian Intelligence (and its next evolution, Rovo) is Confluence’s very own AI assistant.
+Atlassian Intelligence (and its next evolution, Rovo) is Confluence’s very own enterprise-grade AI assistant.
 The best way to think about it is as a helper that lives right inside your Confluence pages.
-It’s designed to make life easier for the people on your team who are actively writing and managing content.
+It's designed to provide a seamless experience for teams who are actively writing and managing content.

 What can Atlassian Intelligence do?

-The main purpose of Atlassian Intelligence is to give a hand to users who are already logged into and working within Confluence.
-It’s pretty handy for a few things:
+The main purpose of Atlassian Intelligence is to support users who are already logged into and working within Confluence.
+It’s a mature tool that is highly effective for several tasks:

-• Beating writer’s block: It can help you draft a new page from scratch, fill out a project plan template, or just get some words on the page when you’re staring at a blank screen.
+• Enhancing drafting: It can help you draft a new page from scratch, fill out a project plan template, or provide inspiration when you are starting a new document.

-• Giving you the short version: When you’re faced with a monster of a project doc or a long thread of meeting notes, the AI can whip up a quick summary so you get the gist without having to read every single line.
+• Providing summaries: When you’re faced with an extensive project doc or a long thread of meeting notes, the AI can whip up a quick summary so you get the key takeaways immediately.

-For instance, a project manager could ask it to summarize a dense project plan for an executive who just wants the highlights.
-Or a new team member could ask it, "Where can I find our company’s remote work policy?" and get an answer pulled from the right page.
+For instance, a project manager could ask it to summarize a detailed project plan for an executive who needs a quick update.
+Or a new team member could ask it, "Where can I find our company's remote work policy?" and get a direct answer pulled from the right page.

 Pricing: How much does Atlassian Intelligence cost?